Skip to main content

 Here, we have defined a route named NotFound and set it to match * aka everything.
 If the path didn't match user/:id or settings, it'll be matched by this route.

-So, a path like /library or /settings/notification will resolve to the following state object:
+With this configuration, a path like /library or /settings/notification will resolve to the following state object:

 const state = {